-Here are some frequently asked questions I receive about Walk to Freedom.
+Here are answers to some Frequently Asked Questions I receive about Walk to Freedom.

 Where did the name Walk to Freedom come from?